dpnrlz/mint-c-replicator/README.md

 Copy the backup directory to a USB or any portable location.
 Now we are ready!

 ## 2. Install Linux Mint on the new computer/s.
-Just follow the graphical installer (I recommend to activate the option to "Install multimedia codecs") until it finishes and asks for a reboot.
+Just do the usual installation (I recommend to activate the option to "Install multimedia codecs") until it finishes and asks for a reboot.
 After the reboot, log in.
 The rest of the steps are done on this new machine.

 ## 3. Locale
-Open a terminal and edit the locale file (see step 1b above); delete all lines from this file in the new system and copy-paste the lines from `mylocale`:\
+Open a terminal and edit the locale file (see step 1b above); delete all lines from this file in the new system and copy-paste the lines from `mylocale`.
+To edit the file you can do:\
-`sudo nano /etc/default/locale`\
+` sudo nano /etc/default/locale`\
 When done, use `ctrl+x` and then `y` to save the file and close it.
 Then reboot, and log back in.
 This reboot seems safe to skip if we immediately do step 4.

 ## 4. Initial update
 Open a terminal and do:\
 ` sudo apt update && sudo apt upgrade -y`\
-The first script (`1_packs.sh`) will do an update before installing packages, but for extra safety, do this initial update here.
+Note that the first script (`1_packs.sh`) will do an update before installing packages, but for extra safety, do this initial update here.
 When done, reboot and log back in.
 Usually, apt will tell us if a reboot is needed after the update, and maybe a log out/in might suffice, but I prefer to reboot here too.

 ## 5. .bashrc, software, Python
 Open a terminal, go to the directory with the scripts and run:\
 ` source 1_packs.sh`\
-  which installs stuff and creates a Python venv.\
+  which installs stuff and creates a Python venv in your home directory.\
 Note that the installation of the following requires user interaction:
-* openssh-server   (for any email server)
+* openssh-server   (asks for an email server)
-* auto-cpufreq   (type I to install; note that auto-cpufreq requires git, which is installed by `1_packs.sh`, and the auto-cpufreq installer auto-downloads whatever else it needs).
+* auto-cpufreq   (type I to install; note that auto-cpufreq requires `git`, which is installed by `1_packs.sh`, and the auto-cpufreq installer auto-downloads whatever else it needs).

 When done, reboot and log back in.